axians/microServiceBus.docs/nav/_operation/user-management.md

 Should you prefer having users signing in with an Active Directory account, you can provide necessary settings on the **Organization** page.

-Once you have klicked the *Edit* button on the **Organization** page you will have to edit these fields:
+Once you have clicked the *Edit* button on the **Organization** page you will have to edit these fields:

 <img src="{{site.baseurl}}/images/user-management/2.png">